Najadvk/AWS/SNS Secrets/Walkthrough.md

-# CloudGoat – SNS Secrets Walkthrough
+# SNS Exploit Walkthrough

-This document describes the exploitation process for the **SNS Secrets** scenario from CloudGoat.
+This document demonstrates the exploitation process for the **CloudGoat SNS Secrets scenario**.

-The objective of this lab is to demonstrate how misconfigured **SNS permissions and API Gateway access** can lead to disclosure of sensitive information such as API keys.
+The goal of the lab is to show how **SNS permissions combined with API Gateway misconfigurations** can lead to disclosure of sensitive information such as **API keys**.

+All credentials and identifiers have been **sanitized with `xxxx`** and the lab environment has already been **destroyed**.

 ---

 # Attack Path

 1. Scenario creation
-2. Initial IAM credentials obtained
+2. Initial AWS credentials obtained
 3. IAM permission enumeration
 4. SNS topic discovery
 5. Subscribe to SNS topic
-6. API key leaked through notification
+6. API key leaked via SNS notification
 7. API Gateway enumeration
 8. Construct API endpoint
 9. Access protected resource